sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 date:   2022-06-07
 categories: nvidia
 ---
 On May 19, 2022 NVIDIA made a [release][nvidia-release] of their [Open GPU kernel modules][opengpu-github] for their newer GPU platforms (Turing and newer) with Risc-V system processor.
 Meanwhile we have packages available in our currently supported openSUSE/SLE distributions.
-If you want to use these you need to install `nvidia-open-driver-G06-signed` and `kernel-firmware-nvidia-gspx-G06` packages.
+If you want to use these you need to install `nvidia-open-driver-G06-signed` package.

 ## Installation

-Installation instructions since Leap 15.5/SLE15-SP4 and Tumbleweed:
+Installation instructions since Leap 15.6/SLE15-SP6 and Tumbleweed:

 {% highlight shell %}
 # will install needed packages